Services & Programs

 Role of the School Counselor

 The job of a school counselor is to support students and encourage healthy development by delivering basic services to a broad range of students.
 Please note that while we have background knowledge in mental health principles, there are times when student needs fall out of our scope of practice.
 It then becomes our role to help identify primary areas of concern and refer students to community resources, which may include clinical counselors or clinical psychologists.
+We will work with you, as a parent or guardian, to help determine the best course of action for your child.

 The purpose of individual counseling is to assist students with concerns that might interfere with learning and school performance.
 Possible discussion topics include: